 This conjecture, proposed in a 2012 lecture by Saxl, has attracted recent interest and parallels the work \cite{steinbergsquare} establishing an analogous result in groups of Lie type.
 The paper \cite{Pak} is the first to study Conjecture~\ref{conj:saxl} and shows that $\vvarrho_r^{\otimes 2}$ contains all hooks and two-row partitions.
 Moreover they conjecture that various other shapes should suffice in place of the staircase.
 The work \cite{IkenDom} shows that any Young diagram comparable to a staircase in the dominance partial order is contained in $\vvarrho_r^{\otimes 2}$. \cite{li2018} shows that irreducibles with Durfee size up to $3$ are contained, and reduces the same result for any fixed Durfee size to a finite case check.

-In our previous work \cite{LuoSellke}, we showed $\vvarrho_r^{\otimes 2}$ contains asymptotically almost all irreducible representations in uniform and Plancherel measure, and that the tensor fourth power $\vvarrho_r^{\otimes 4}$ contains all irreducibles.\footnote{In the Appendix, we show the latter result follows from the former, simplifying \cite{LuoSellke} which uses separate arguments.} The methods of that paper are highly specialized to the staircase, relying on decomposing staircases into smaller staircases and the aforementioned result of \cite{IkenDom}.
+In our previous work \cite{LuoSellke}, we showed $\vvarrho_r^{\otimes 2}$ contains asymptotically almost all irreducible representations in uniform and Plancherel measure, and that the tensor fourth power $\vvarrho_r^{\otimes 4}$ contains all irreducibles.\footnote{We show the latter from the former in Appendix A, simplifying \cite{LuoSellke} which used two separate arguments.} The methods of that paper are highly specialized to the staircase, relying on decomposing staircases into smaller staircases and the aforementioned result of \cite{IkenDom}.
 It is natural to wonder if such covering results hold more generically.